rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 .. image:: performance_validation_files/Throughput_lineal.svg

-The first think we see is that at 5KB we are already close to saturate the network in all cases, which is something really good to see, but lets focus in the behavior for smaller samples.
+The first thing we see is that at 5KB we are already close to saturate the network in all cases, which is something really good to see, but lets focus in the behavior for smaller samples.
 Lets plot the same results with a logarithmic scale: